DezBoyle/DezBoyle/README.md

 Dez Boyle 🌳🌿
 ------

-#### I'm a Game Developer 🎮, Programmer 💻, Video Editor 🎥 and Artist 🌞 with a love for making games.
-I enjoy solving problems 💡 and building things 🔨
+#### I'm a Game Developer 🎮, Programmer 💻, Video Editor 🎥 and Artist 🌞 with a love for making things 💡🔨

 When I'm not programming or making games, I like to walk in the woods, tinker with electronics, edit videos, and learn new things.